SkygearIO/features/features/375-static-asset/design.md

 # Static Asset Hosting

 ## Background
-Developer would want to host static content (e.g. single-page-application files) on Skygear and serve them through high performance CDN.
+Developer would want to host static content (e.g. single-page-application files) on Skygear.

 ## Objectives
 - Developers should be able to upload static content to be hosted at specific path.
-- Hosted static content should be served & cached with CDN if possible.
 - SPA style routing should be supported.

 ## Design